HB9VQQ/WSPRBeacon/README.md

 These coordinated Beacon Signals can then be decoded by WSJT-X (automated Band-Hopping) and uploaded to the [WSPRnet.org](https://wsprnet.org/drupal/) Database for further analysis.
  [Link to a Video](https://www.youtube.com/watch?v=vloVXac17Ss) showing the WSPR Beacon with the custom Firmware in Action (showing PC Software just  for demo purpose).
-Beacon runs headless, no PC needed.
+Beacon runs headless, no PC or Internet connection needed.

 ### Why?